looqbox/looqbox-backend-challenge/README.md

 - Draw a **diagram** explaining your architecture.
 - Your API must be built with both performance and maintainability in mind.
 - Identify bottleneck points in your code, if any, and provide a possible solution for them.

-## Out of scope:

-- Libraries that auto generate code, such as Lombok, Feign Client, Retrofit2.
-Spring Boot annotations are OK to use.

 # Bonus Points